cyrenthix/cyrenthix/README.md

 <samp>
-  <h2>About:</h3>
+  <h3>About:</h3>
 </samp>

-I focus on developing products that combine robust stability, optimization, and understandable structure
+I build products that are stable, optimized, and intuitively structured

 <samp>
   <h3>My stack:</h3>